 Two of Chicago’s most celebrated chefs — Paul Kahan and chef Erling Wu-Bowerm — created Nico Osteria at the Thompson Hotel in the Windy City, to spotlight ingredients from local farmers and nearby Green City Market.

+This is one of the hotel food and beverage trends that has been taken from the foodservice industry in general.
 Snacking is eroding regular meal schedules, and mobile lives are pushing consumers to seek out something quick and portable (urbanization is partly to blame for that, which we’ve discussed in the past).
-Limited-service hotels have long been equipped with a pantry stocked with snacks, beverages and simple meals near the front desk, but their full-service counterparts are getting in on the retail action with their own more elaborate versions.
+Limited-service hotels have long been equipped with a pantry stocked with snacks, beverages, and simple meals near the front desk, but their full-service counterparts are getting in on the retail action with their own more elaborate versions.

 One of the latest is the sprawling Central Pantry, which opened late last year as one of a half-dozen dining options at the world’s largest hotel, the Orlando World Center Marriott.
-Open from 6 a.m. to 2 a.m., it’s got something for every taste and appetite, from grab-and-go snacks to fresh bakery items, salads, gourmet flat breads, coffee, smoothies, craft beer and wine on tap or in bottles, frozen yogurt and more.
+Open from 6 a.m. to 2 a.m., it’s got something for every taste and appetite, from grab-and-go snacks to fresh bakery items, salads, gourmet flatbreads, coffee, smoothies, craft beer and wine on tap or in bottles, frozen yogurt, and carbonated drinks.
 A communal seating area is built into the space.
 The hotel also offers a Fresh Bites all-day menu of reasonably priced takeout snacks and meals—very similar to the Central Pantry selections—that can be delivered to a guestroom or picked up within 25 minutes or less.
-It’s much more compelling product than your run-of-the-mill roomservice.
+It’s a much more compelling product than your run-of-the-mill roomservice.

 If hotel guests are going to eat one meal on the property, it’s probably going to be breakfast.
 One study found that 70% of U.S. leisure travelers consider getting a free breakfast included with the room rate as “extremely or very influential” in their selection of a hotel or resort.
 Business travelers concur: 63% of them say a free breakfast is “extremely or very desirable” when they choose a hotel or resort.
 Many hotels do a decent job with breakfast, but the proliferation of Starbucks, Panera, and other coffee shops and bakery cafes has put pressure on hotels to up their game.